Regular attendance and punctuality are vital for good progress and we expect all children to be on time each day and have attendance above 96.4%.

 If your child has 100% attendance in a half term, they will receive an attendance certificate.

-If your child's attendance continues to give cause for concern after a letter has been issued, you will be invited to a meeting with the Vice Principal to discuss strategies to improve it and a plan for improvement agreed.
+If your child's attendance continues to give cause for concern after a letter has been issued, you may be invited to a meeting to discuss strategies to improve it and a plan for improvement agreed.
 This will be reviewed with you on a regular basis until it is no longer needed.

 At the end of the year, certificates are awarded for Bronze, Silver and Gold attendance.
 Gold attendance is awarded for 100% attendance all year and is accompanied by a gift from the Academy.

 How does my child's attendance compare to attendance rates nationally?

 National attendance figures for Autumn 2016 (last published data) indicate that average primary school attendance was 97.1%.